-The first and last name printed on your identification must match exactly the first and last name printed on your Authorization to Test (ATT) email.
-If the name with which you registered is different from the name on your identification, you must bring legal name-change documentation to the test center on the day of the test.The only acceptable forms of legal name-change documentation are the following:
+The first and last names printed on your identification must match exactly the first and last names found on your Authorization to Test (ATT) email.
+If the name with which you registered is different from the name on your identification, you must bring legal name-change documentation to the test center on the day of the test.

 - marriage license

-- divorce decree and/or court action legal name change documents.
+- divorce decree and/or court action legal name change documents

 If the name on your ID and ATT email do not match, you will be turned away and will have to reregister and pay another exam fee.